-This post goes with Reusable Feminine Products.
+This post goes with Reusable Menstrual Products.
 Please check out that post if you’re ready to make longer lasting changes.

 If organic cotton products are out of your price range or not available to you, keep reading as we’ll discuss some areas you can be a little greener on, but continue to buy within your current price range and access.

 Most people think of cotton as a “natural” product.
 The reality: Cotton is one of the most chemically intensive crops in the world.
 According to the U.S. Department of Agriculture, 84 million pounds of pesticides were applied to the nation’s 14.4 million acres of cotton in the year 2000, and more than two billion pounds of fertilizers were spread on those same fields.
 Seven of the 15 pesticides commonly used on cotton in the United States are listed as “possible,” “likely,” “probable” or “known” human carcinogens by the Environmental Protection Agency.
 And cotton defoliants are “the most toxic farm chemicals currently on the market,” says Fawn Pattison, executive director of the Agricultural Resources Center, a nonprofit organization dedicated to reducing the use of harmful pesticides.https://www.nwf.org/Magazines/National-Wildlife/2006/Cotton-and-Pesticides